Contact

 Response time expectations

-- Well-documented requests - Usually receive initial response within 24-48 hours
+- Well-documented requests - Usually receive an initial response within 24-48 hours

-- Incomplete requests - May require multiple rounds of clarification, delaying resolution by days or weeks
+- Incomplete requests - May need several rounds of clarification, delaying resolution by days or weeks

 - Hardware failure symptoms - May require physical board inspection beyond remote diagnosis